robert-westenberger/knowledgebase/system-design/case-studies/url-shortening.md

 A good question to ask ourselves is, what would a good length of a short key be?
 6, 8, or 10 characters?

-Using base64 encoding, a 6 letters long key would result in 64^6 = ~68.7 billion possible strings.
+Using base64 encoding, a 6 letters long key would result in $64^6$ = ~68.7 billion possible strings.
-Using base64 encoding, an 8 letters long key would result in 64^8 = ~281 trillion possible strings.
+Using base64 encoding, an 8 letters long key would result in $64^8$ = ~281 trillion possible strings.
-### Compute a unique hash (MD5 / SHA256)
-We can compute a unique hash of a given URL.

-If we use the MD5 algorithm as our hash function, it will produce a 128-bit hash value.
+With